$hp$-a posteriori error estimates for hybrid high-order methods applied to biharmonic problems: Numerical examples

 \subsection{Verification of Assumption \ref{assumption 1}}

 We verify Assumption~\ref{assumption 1} in two and three dimensions.
-To this end, we consider the reference triangle $T$ with vertices $(-0.5,0)$, $(0.5,0)$, and $(-0.5,1)$ in two dimensions, and the reference tetrahedron $T$ with vertices $(0,0,-0.5)$, $(1,0,-0.5)$, $(0,1,-0.5)$, and $(0,0,0.5)$ in three dimensions.
+To this end, it is sufficient to perform the verification on a reference simplex as mapping from the reference simplex to any simplex of the mesh by using the pullback by the affine geometric transformation will bring the scaling by the mesh size and the dependency of the constant on the mesh shape-regularity, but this is independent of the underlying polynomial degree.
+In our calculations, we consider the reference triangle $T$ with vertices $(-0.5,0)$, $(0.5,0)$, and $(-0.5,1)$ in two dimensions, and the reference tetrahedron $T$ with vertices $(0,0,-0.5)$, $(1,0,-0.5)$, $(0,1,-0.5)$, and $(0,0,0.5)$ in three dimensions.
 We consider the following function, prescribed in polar (resp., spherical) coordinates:

 We notice $u \in H^{\alpha+\frac{d}{2}-\varepsilon}(T)$ for any arbitrarily small $\varepsilon > 0$.
 The expected convergence rate with respect to the polynomial degree $(k+2)$ is

 (Since the singularity at the origin does not lie on a vertex of the domain, the doubling of the convergence order with respect to the polynomial degree is not expected; see \cite{BabusakGuo2000}.)